Ssekyene/alx-low_level_programming/0x01-variables_if_else_while/README.md

 	+ Prints only the smallest combination of two digits
 	+ Numbers are printed in ascending order, with two digits

-101. prints all possible different combinations of three digits.
+101. Prints all possible different combinations of three digits.
 	+ The three digits are different
 	+ Prints only the smallest combination of three digits
 	+ Numbers are printed in ascending order, with two digits

+102. Prints all possible combinations of two two-digit numbers.
+	+ The numbers range from 0 to 99.
+	+ All numbers are printed with two digits.
+1 is printed as 01.